aleksip/finna-ui-components/source/components/organisms/navigation/finna-tabs-nav/finna-tabs-nav.md

 ### Variations

-Add the `finna-nav-tabs-lg` class for a larger variation.
+Add the `finna-tabs-nav-lg` class for a larger variation.

-Add the `finna-nav-tabs-secondary` class for a less prominent secondary style.